melissamcewen/CurlsBotSite/docs/abbey-yung-quiz.md

 2. Apply drugstore filter.
 If no drugstore strong bond exists, use the salon product and add to `fallbacksUsed` with note "No drugstore option exists for strong bond repair."

 Fill remaining slots with weak bond products (`tags` includes `'weak-bond-repair'`):
-- Prefer Step 5 products first, then Step 7
+- Prefer covering **method steps** not already filled: pick from Step 5 weak candidates before Step 7 until Step 5 is covered, then Step 7, then any remaining weak (avoids two Step 5 picks when a Step 7 weak exists)
 - Apply weight filter
 - Apply drugstore filter
 - Do not duplicate products already selected